DomWilliams0/name-needed/.planning/active.md

     * [X] humans shouldn't consider eating these
 * [ ] instead of consuming a plant entirely in one sitting, grazing animals should nibble and wander more
+    * [ ] different foods are eaten at different speeds

 ## Herd leader
 * [X] identify leader of herd for others to follow